Australia’s future energy needs, require large-scale renewable energy production and storage.

 Encouraging older Australians to invest in large-scale renewable energy infrastructure could help Australia meet its climate change targets, while also providing stable investment returns for retirees.

-The federal government should create a Green Infrastructure Bond Scheme to give older Australians the opportunity to safely invest in renewable energy production and storage capacity.
+As a result, National Seniors is proposing that the Federal Government create a Seniors' Green Bond Scheme to give older Australians the opportunity to safely invest in renewable energy production and storage capacity.

 - The Federal Government would issue ‘green bonds’ to raise money for existing and future commitments for renewable energy generation and storage projects.

 - Unlike existing government bonds which require a broker, green bonds would be purchased over the counter via Australia Post or with other suitable financial institutions such as a bank or building society.

 - The purchase of the bonds would be limited to Australian citizens over the Age Pension eligibility age.